Relay.app vs. Zapier

 Decorative image

-If you're trying to decide between Relay.app and Zapier, you're looking at two of the strongest no-code automation platforms on the market.
-But, they're built with different philosophies.
+If you're trying to decide between Relay.app and Zapier, you're looking at two of the strongest no-code automation platforms available right now.
+But they're built with very different philosophies.

 Zapier is the OG in this space.
-It's been around forever, connects to thousands of apps, and has recently expanded into AI agents, chatbots, and MCP support.
-If your main priority is connecting a bunch of tools and you need enterprise-scale reliability, Zapier delivers.
+It's been around for over a decade, connects to thousands of apps, and has expanded aggressively into AI agents, chatbots, Canvas, and MCP support.
+If your main priority is connecting a massive tech stack with enterprise-grade reliability, Zapier delivers.

-Relay.app is the newer AI-native contender.
+Relay.app is the AI-native contender.
 It's built from the ground up for teams that want to create AI-powered workflows fast, regardless of technical ability.
-You can describe what you want in plain language, and the Relay.app Agent builds it for you.
+You describe what you want in plain language, and the Relay.app Agent builds it for you.
+It's proactive, handling everything from workflow creation to analysis across 200+ apps.

 I've tested both platforms extensively, and here's the short version: Relay.app wins on ease of use, AI integration, and human-in-the-loop controls.
 Zapier wins on integration breadth and enterprise maturity.
 The right pick depends on what matters most to your team.